Pece17/IoTBeacon/README.md

 6. Clean up GitHub report so that it is updated to the latest information, logical, chronological, neat, and follows the established standardization in formatting, for example paragraphs ```2.``` and ```3.``` need some polishing along many other paragraphs - Pekka's responsibility

-7. Prepare the template for the Microsoft Word technical report that will be written in Finnish, and copy it to OneDrive so everyone can update it easily - at least technical topics like Xubuntu server, Bluetooth beacons, Raspberry Pis, Scripts, Website, and Database could be divided to paragraphs in advance
+~~7.
+Prepare the template for the Microsoft Word technical report that will be written in Finnish, and copy it to OneDrive so everyone can update it easily - at least technical topics like Xubuntu server, Bluetooth beacons, Raspberry Pis, Scripts, Website, and Database could be divided to paragraphs in advance~~

 8. Remote Desktop Connection to Xubuntu server using the instructions from address http://c-nergy.be/blog/?p=9962 or other website - alternatively, using PuTTY seems to be working great via VDI, so accessing the server and editing the database and scripts should work fine remotely from home